AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-family-info.md

 ### Partner
-A partner is your spouse or de facto partner (regardless of gender).
+A partner is a spouse or de facto partner (regardless of gender).

 ### Dependent children
 A child or stepchild, who has not turned 18 years of age or, if aged 18 years or over, is a dependant.
 A dependent child must not have a partner or be engaged to be married.